iofun/treehouse/README.md

 # treehouse
 [![Build Status](https://travis-ci.org/nonsensews/treehouse.svg?branch=master)](https://travis-ci.org/nonsensews/treehouse)

 The treehouse spawn unix-like daemons over time, daemons are morphed into other units.
-When the user has an [aqueduct](https://github.com/nonsensews/aqueduct), the treehouse can be morphed into a [colony](https://github.com/nonsensews/colony), with the final stage of evolution being the [academy](https://github.com/nonsensews/academy).
+When the user has an [aqueduct](https://github.com/nonsensews/aqueduct), the treehouse can be morphed into a [colony](https://github.com/nonsensews/colony), with the final stage of evolution being two random papers in the [academy](https://github.com/nonsensews/academy) and some little obscure book.

 Spawn more nodes from the treehouse to allow the network control of additional processing units.